(Click

 |

-controls, color vision, and field coverage can be slightly different for
+size controls, color vision, and field coverage can be slightly

-eyes of different creatures.
-Large creatures typically have large visual
+different for eyes of different creatures.
+Large creatures typically

 Figure 2.2a.
 Example